GbookingLTD/crac-utils/README.md

-# The CRAC client for NodeJs
+# The GBooking crac-utils library